suvrat29/Card_detection/README.md

 ### 8. Testing and Using the Newly Trained Object Detection Classifier

-The object detection classifier is all ready to go!
-I’ve written Python scripts to test it out on an image, video, or webcam feed.
+The object detection classifier is ready to go!
+I’ve written Python scripts to test it out on an image.

 Before running the Python scripts, you need to modify the NUM_CLASSES variable in the script to equal the number of classes you want to detect.
-(For my Card Detector, there isone class I want to detect, so NUM_CLASSES = 1.)
+(For my Card Detector, there is one class I want to detect, so NUM_CLASSES = 1.)

 To test your object detector, move a picture of the object or objects into the /ProjectFolder folder, and change the IMAGE_NAME variable in the Object_detection_image.py to match the file name of the picture.

-To run any of the scripts, type “idle” in the Anaconda Command Prompt (with the “tf-gpu” virtual environment activated) and press ENTER.
-This will open IDLE, and from there, you can open any of the scripts and run them.

-If everything is working properly, the object detector will initialize for about 10 seconds and then display a window showing any objects it’s detected in the image!
+To run any of the scripts, type “python Object_detection_image.py” in the terminal and press ENTER.
+This will open a new window, and if everything is working properly, the object detector will initialize for about 10 seconds and then display showing any objects it has detected in the image.

-### I've included a jupyter notebook as well to better understand the code if the above instructions are, in some way, not clear.
+### I've included a Jupyter notebook as well to better understand the code if the above instructions are, in some way, unclear.
 ### Credits to [EdjeElectronics](https://github.com/EdjeElectronics) as I've used their readme for pointers.